-Keeping Children Safe in Education 2018 states:
+Keeping Children Safe in Education 2023 (page 3) states:

-The Early Years Foundation Stage Framework (EYFS) is mandatory for all early years providers.
-It applies to all schools that provide early years provision including maintained nursery schools.
+The Early Years Foundation Stage Framework (EYFS) is mandatory for all early years' providers.
+It applies to all schools, including maintained nursey schools that have early years provision.

-The Early Years Foundation Stage states:
+The Early Years Foundation Stage Framework states: